-It is standard OAS policy to conduct a Traditional Cultural Property inventory for all archaeological projects that may be of concern to Native American groups.
 Traditional Cultural Property (TCP) investigations are a part of the Section 106 review process.
 According to the National Park Service National Register Bulletin Number 38 (Guidelines for Evaluating and Documenting Traditional Cultural Properties), the National Register of Historic Places contains a wide range of historic property types, reflecting the diversity of the nation's history and culture.
-Buildings, structures, and sites; groups of buildings, structures, or sites forming historic districts; landscapes; and individual objects are all included in the register if they meet the criteria specified in the National Register's Criteria for Evaluation (36 CFR 60.4).
+Buildings, structures, and sites; groups of buildings, structures, or sites forming historic districts; landscapes; and individual objects are all included in the National Register of Historic Places if they meet the criteria specified in the National Register's Criteria for Evaluation (36 CFR 60.4).